-So I am still trying to get back into the swing of things after a whirlwind trip to Los Angeles for BlogHer16.
 I feel like I have a mountain of pictures to sort, posts to write and emails to return.
 I am slowly chipping away at my to-do list, but as I am in the process of getting organized and settled back into the real world I have a recipe to share with you.
 Homemade Fruit Shrub Soda.
-And this is because I am trying to wean myself off all the soda I drank in California.
+And this is because I am trying to wean myself off all the soda I drank on a recent trip to California.

 I made Cranberry Shrub back in February and I ended up with quite a few people inquiring about what other fruit can be used.
 But first, let me just quickly explain what a shrub beverage is.